Davis has HR, 3 RBIs, Bundy earns win as O’s beat Jays 4-1

+TORONTO (AP) — Baltimore slugger Chris Davis believes he has turned a corner at the plate, and his results over the past week are proof.

-TORONTO (AP) — Chris Davis homered and had three RBIs, Dylan Bundy pitched 6 2/3 innings of one-run ball to snap a four-start losing streak and the Baltimore Orioles beat the Toronto Blue Jays 4-1 on Friday night.
+Davis homered and had three RBIs, Dylan Bundy pitched 6 2/3 innings of one-run ball to snap a four-start losing streak and the Orioles beat the Toronto Blue Jays 4-1 on Friday night.

-Bundy (4-10) delivered a strong performance, allowing three hits and one run with six strikeout and two walks.
+Bundy (4-10) delivered a strong performance, allowing three hits and one run with six strikeouts and two walks.

-Richard Bleier retired three of the four batters he faced and Miguel Castro got Vladimir Guerrero Jr. to fly out with a man at first and two outs in the eighth.
+Richard Bleier retired three of the four batters he faced, and Miguel Castro got Vladimir Guerrero Jr. to fly out with a man at first and two outs in the eighth.

+“I thought he hit that out,” Hyde said of Guerrero Jr.’s drive.
+“That was obviously a big out to get.
+Guerrero is obviously super dangerous.”

 Paul Fry finished in the ninth for his second save in three opportunities.

 Davis opened the scoring with a two-out drive in the second, his seventh.
 Davis has 40 career home runs against Toronto, more than any other opponent.
 He’s gone deep 20 times at Rogers Centre, his highest total at any road ballpark.